Skip to main content

 • have a contract with the terms and fees

-• know that tenants still have a right to have your contact details
+• know that tenants still have the right to have your contact details

 • check if the agent is a member of a redress scheme or the Property Ombudsman